Our Team

 View Bio

-Lucy is a strong believer in the benefits of an active, healthy lifestyle paired with the presence of strong leadership and guidance.
+Upower’s Current Board President, Lucy, is a strong believer in the benefits of an active, healthy lifestyle paired with the presence of strong leadership and guidance.
 After graduating from Connecticut College with a BA in Art History, Lucy earned an associate’s degree in graphic design.
 She currently owns LB Creative Seattle, a small graphic design company.
 Lucy has volunteered with various at-risk youth organizations throughout the country including the Children’s Waiting Room in Pittsburgh and Invest in Youth in Seattle.

 Luke Hedlund (he/him)